bookmark

 How Is IQ Measured?

-IQ is measured through standardized tests designed to evaluate a person’s cognitive abilities in comparison to the general population.
-These tests assess various aspects of intelligence, including problem-solving skills, logical reasoning, and memory capacity.
+IQ is measured through standardized intelligence tests that compare an individual’s cognitive ability against the general population.
+Rather than measuring knowledge or education, these tests focus on core mental skills such as problem-solving, logical reasoning, and memory capacity.
 Here's how IQ is typically measured:

 1. Standardized IQ Tests